-The cost to support the state seminar fees is $195.
-The $195 covers room/board, training materials, and activities for the three-day leadership seminar.
+The amount helps sponsor the local seminar and covers costs of items such as room/board, training materials, and activities for the three-day leadership seminar.

 Gift in Kind: In addition to financial support, the seminar relies on “Gift in Kind” donations to offset seminar expenses.
 Gift-in-kind items range from snacks to printing.
 We can put everything to good use.
 Our greatest needs are postage, program printing, snack foods, office supplies, and commemorative seminar pins.

 Community Leadership Workshop (CLeW): CLeWs are essentially one-day HOBY seminars.
 In general, only one sophomore student attends the HOBY leadership seminar from their high school.
 In contrast, CLeWs typically allow for 5-15 students from approximately 10 high schools in a geographic area to experience HOBY.
 CLeWs consist of panel discussions, keynote presentations, and leadership, teambuilding, or volunteer exercises.
 A community organization can work with a selected school to host a CLeW.
 HOBY Alumni from the community are a great resource to utilize when planning a CLeW.
 (Approximate time requirement is 20 hours of planning and one day for the workshop.)